Ontario County Public Health

 Who May Attend: All Ontario County Employees, their Family Members, and All County Residents

 - You must bring your Health Insurance Card with you to the clinic.
 Clinic staff will record your Account Number for billing purposes.

 - There is a $40.00 cash fee for uninsured participants

 - Anyone 6 Months of Age or Older is eligible to receive this vaccine

 - Even if you have received the COVID-19 Vaccine recently you CAN still get a flu shot.
 There is no recommended wait time between the flu shot and a dose of COVID-19 vaccine.

 For more information and to apply, visit https://www.ny.gov/pro.../new-york-state-public-health-corps

 Ontario County Leaders Urge Vaccines and Use of Face Coverings Indoors for All Residents

 Finger Lakes COVID-19 Vaccine Hub

-The Finger Lakes COVID-19 Vaccine Hub is a new website that allows you to check your eligibility and provides you with vaccine safety information.
+The Finger Lakes COVID-19 Vaccine Hub is a new website that provides local COVID-19 vaccine safety information and data.
 Click the link below to check it out!